-Remember your aim here is to impress your credit provider and doubly reach a higher credit limit.
+It would be best if you impressed your credit provider and doubly reach a higher credit limit.
 So, make timely payment.
 It cannot be any simpler than that.

 As a newbie, a single late repayment can significantly ruin your credit status.

-You may meet a friend who boasts of two or three credit accounts and you might be tempted to apply for another credit account with another credit provider, please don’t.
+You may meet a friend who boasts of two or three credit accounts, and you might be tempted to apply for another credit account with another credit provider, please don’t.

 It is good to pay close attention to the details of your credit score and report.
 So, after six months of timely payment, check your credit report and score.
-Watch for any negative points
+Watch for any negative points.

 This will help you improve your score by knowing precisely what you need to work on.
 For example, if you went way above your budget, this is the time you realize it and correct that.

 In about six months of your application for a secured credit card and early repayment of your debt, your credit card providers should have been convinced that you can manage your finances properly and you can be trusted so, go unsecured.